Back to Logging guides

 After making the changes, save the file.

 Before running Fluentd, it's a good practice to validate your configuration file for errors.
-You can do this with the following command:
+You can do this with Docker by running a dry-run:

 Output